gseals/typescript-for-react/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and follows [Typescript for React Components From Beginners to Masters](https://youtu.be/z8lDwLKthr8) by [Jack Herrington](https://www.youtube.com/c/JackHerrington)

 ## Available Scripts

+If you are pulling this down, you may need to run `npm install` to ensure all dependencies are covered.

 In the project directory, you can run: